vpp-dev/vpp-release-notes/README.md

 @page release_notes_2502 Release notes for VPP 25.02

-More than 215 commits since the previous release, including 77 fixes.
+More than 222 commits since the previous release, including 82 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.02 release, generated as on Wed Jan  8 02:22:25 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.02 release, generated as on Thu Jan  9 02:55:24 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER